Context Clusters and Query Suggestions at Google

-The Google patent doesn’t take a user-based approach ether, but does look at some user contexts and interests.
+The Google patent doesn’t take a user-based approach but looks at some user contexts and interests.
 It sounds like searchers might be offered a chance to select a context cluster before showing query suggestions:

-Previously I started and led a research team in Google Machine Intelligence, working on large-scale deep learning for natural language understanding, with applications in the Google Assistant and other products.
+Previously, I started and led a research team in Google Machine Intelligence, working on large-scale deep learning for natural language understanding, with applications in Google Assistant and other products.